 The Pearl Harbor Remembrance Award was created by Colonel Barney Oldfield and his wife Vada to honor the 22 Nebraskans killed during the attack on Pearl Harbor who remain entombed in the U.S.S.
 Arizona to this day.
-This fund awards up to four Nebraska high school seniors who applied for but did not receive the Nebraskans of World War II Scholarship Fund.
+This fund provides up to two $400 awards to Nebraska high school seniors who applied for but did not receive the Nebraskans of World War II Scholarship.

 Your Donation Can Help